Admission to Practice

 There is a strict procedure you have to follow:

-- Go to the Law Society of SA website (see Law Society of SA link below).
+- Go to the Law Society of SA website/Admission to Practice

-- Then click on ‘Guide to Admission Procedures’.
+- Then click on ‘Start your local admission application now’.
 This will take you through exactly what you have to do.

 When can I get admitted?